 The best ice breakers have the power to strengthen coworker bonds, stimulate better brainstorming sessions, and create an atmosphere of inclusivity.
-To get the most value out of your team bonding moments, we've compiled a list of the best ice breaker games for the workplace.
+To get the most value out of your team bonding moments, we've compiled a list of the best ice breaker activities and games for the workplace.

-Next time you get together with your team, use one of these games instead of asking "How is everyone", and you're sure to hear some better, more insightful responses than "I'm good."
+Next time you get together with your team, use one of these games instead of asking "How is everyone," and you're sure to hear some better, more insightful responses than "I'm good."

 Icebreaker Examples for Work